Welcome to the exhibition

 Only wealthy people had the possibility to become partners in the spinning mill.
 It cost at least 1,000 riksdaler, which is the equivalent of about 100,000 Swedish kronor today.
 Sven himself invested most of all, 40,000 riksdaler.
 He was also elected chairman of the board of the company.
 The construction of the factory started in the summer of 1853 and already one year later, the yarn production could begin.

-26. Rock blasting and potatoe boiling
+26. Rock blasting and potato boiling

 It took about a year to build the factory in Rydal.
 It was built completely without machinery.
 In the beginning, most of the work consisted in blasting rocks and levelling the ground.